 - Medical Surveillance: This may be recommended or required based on the type of work being performed, including factors such as the duration of the task, the materials being used and the potential for exposure. - Respiratory Protection: Employees who wear a respirator must be given prior approval by EHS.
-Before a respirator is issued, a workplace assessment is conducted to identify harmful airborne chemicals. - Silica Exposure Control Plan: Operations involving exposure to respirable crystalline silica must be covered under the plan, which details the methods for controlling exposure for specific tasks.
+Before a respirator is issued, a workplace assessment is conducted to identify harmful airborne hazards. - Silica Exposure Control Plan: Operations involving exposure to respirable crystalline silica must be covered under the plan, which details the methods for controlling exposure for specific tasks.
 Examples of covered operations: cutting, grinding, drilling or crushing brick, block, concrete, stone, rock, mortar and other materials that contain crystalline silica.

 Health Hazard Examples Health Control Examples

 Silica, Asbestos, Lead Abatement (removal)

-Noise Ventilation / vacuum
+Noise PPE

-Biological Work Practice
+Biological Barriers

-Radiation Barriers
+Radiation Time, Distance, Shielding

-Welding PPE
+Welding Ventilation/PPE

-Guidelines to Mitigate Ergonomics Hazards
+Guidelines to Mitigate Ergonomic Hazards